Ferret armoured car: History

 Compared to the lightly armed and protected Mark 1, the Mark 2 was designed from the outset to mount a .30" (7.62 mm) Browning in a one-person traversable turret, at the cost of one crew member.
 While this offered better crew protection and protected the exposed gunner, the turret raised the height of the vehicle.

 Service

 Mark 1 and Mark 2 Ferrets were used by Australian Military 1953-70, at which time Australian military forces disposed of them at public auction.

 The Sri Lanka Army used Mark 1 and Mark 2 Ferrets from 1955 to 1999, with the last decade in a non-front line role.
 The Sri Lanka Armoured Corps still retains a few operational Ferret Mark 1 for ceremonial use, while some Mark 2s are gate guardians or in museums.

 According to the US Military, 20 national armies were operating the Ferret in 1996.

-In 2025 a video was released showing a Ferret Mk1 with added drone defenses in action in Ukraine.
+In 2025 a video was released showing a Ferret Mk1 with added drone defences in action in Ukraine.